jetbeep/android-sdk/README.md

             })
 ```

-To receive events such as loyalty card transfers, install a listener:
+To receive events such as loyalty card transfers, add this listener and subscribe to it:

 ```kotlin
     val beeperCallback: BeeperCallback = object : BeeperCallback() {